South Eastern Railway (England): Continued bad relations with the London Brighton and South Coast Railway

 A new and protracted dispute with the LBSCR took place between 1855 and 1862 over the Caterham branch line, which was built by an independent company in SER territory but connected to the railway network at the former LBSCR station at Purley.
 The SER refused to allow the line to be leased to the LBSCR, which in turn refused to re-open its station, delayed opening of the line for a year, and made the Caterham company bankrupt.
 The SER took over the line in 1859, but the LBSCR made life difficult for passengers to London.

 The SER objected to the LBSCR agreement with the East Kent Railway to provide access over its lines to its Pimlico station and later the jointly owned Victoria station (see below), and also for handling that company's freight traffic at 'Willow Walk', (a part of the Bricklayers Arms goods facility).
 Further difficulties between occurred at East Croydon railway station in 1862.
 With completion of the LBSCR line to Victoria station, extra platforms were needed to accommodate the service.
 The platforms were treated by the LBSCR as a separate station, named "New Croydon", with its own ticket office, and ran exclusively LBSCR services.
 This enabled the railway to offer cheaper fares from New Croydon to London than the SER which only had use of East Croydon station.
-The SER responded by gaining parliamentary approval to build its own line from New Beckenham to a new station at Croydon (Addiscombe Road), which opened 1 April 1864.
+The SER responded by gaining an act of Parliament giving approval to build its own line from New Beckenham to a new station at Croydon (Addiscombe Road), which opened 1 April 1864.

 Relations with the LBSCR reached a low point in 1863, when the general manager and secretary had to report the history of relations between the companies since the agreement of 1848–9.
 This set out the history although from the SER perspective.

 A branch from Lewisham to Beckenham opened in 1857, becoming the temporary terminus of the East Kent Railway.
 Following the dispute with the LBSCR over New Croydon (see below) an extension of this line to Addiscombe (Croydon) was opened in 1864.